 Louis de Bernières

-His historical trilogy that begin with The Dust That Falls From Dreams in and continued with So Much Life Left Over was completed in 2021 with The Autumn of the Ace.
+His historical trilogy that began with The Dust That Falls From Dreams (Vintage, 2016) and continued with So Much Life Left Over (Vintage, 2019), was completed in 2021 with The Autumn of the Ace (Vintage).
 The Mail on Sunday call de Bernières ‘a single cherishable voice’.

 Photo courtesy of Ivon Bartholomew